boredabdel/istio-workshop-gcp/Readme.md

 kubectl apply -f 5-security/mtls/destination-rule-tls.yml
 ```

-To confirm that plain-text requests fail as TLS is required to talk to any service in the mesh, we redeploy `fortlio` by disabling sidecare injection this time using the `sidecar.istio.io/inject: false` annotation.
+To confirm that plain-text requests fail as mTLS is required to talk to any service in the mesh, we redeploy `fortlio` by disabling the sidecar injection this time using the `sidecar.istio.io/inject: false` annotation.
 Then we run some tests
 ```bash
 kubectl apply -f 5-security/fortio.yaml FORTIO_POD=$(kubectl get pod -n sock-shop| grep fortio | awk '{ print $1 }')